ConvLab/ConvLab/README.md

 ```

 Note that currently ConvLab can only train the policy component by interacting with a user simulator.
 For other components, ConvLab supports offline supervise learning.
-For example, you can train a NLU model using the local training script as in [OneNet](https://github.com/ConvLab/ConvLab/tree/dev/convlab/modules/nlu/multiwoz/onenet).
+For example, you can train an NLU model using the local training script as in [OneNet](https://github.com/ConvLab/ConvLab/tree/dev/convlab/modules/nlu/multiwoz/onenet).

 ## Creating a new spec file
 A spec file is used to fully specify experiments including a dialog agent and a user simulator.
 It is a JSON of multiple experiment specs, each containing the keys agent, env, body, meta, search.